Alvsch/steel-plugin/README.md

 ## Plugin Stages
 - unloaded - host has no knowledge of the plugin.
-- discovered - wasm file path, name, api_version, etc. gathered statically.
+- discovered - wasm file is found.
+- preload - file metadata is read using wasmparser (name/api version/intent etc.)
-- loaded - wasm compiled and component initialized.
+- precompile - wasm file is compiled into a plugin component.
+- load - wasi context created from plugin intent and plugin is loaded.
-- enabled - on_enable called. plugin is alive and running.
+- enabled - on_enable called, registering all event handlers. plugin is alive and running.
 - disabled - on_disable called. plugin is ready to be cleaned up and unloaded.
+- unload - everything about the plugin is forgotten.

 ## Plugin Meta
 - define dependencies